Theodor Eicke: Early life and World War I

 Theodor Eicke was born on 17 October 1892, in Hampont (renamed Hudingen in 1915) near Château-Salins, then in the German Reichsland (province) of Elsass-Lothringen, the youngest of 11 children of a lower middle-class family.
 His father was a station master described as a German patriot.
 Eicke was an underachiever in school, dropping out at the age of 17 before graduation.
 Instead he joined the Bavarian Army (23rd Bavarian Infantry Regiment at Landau) as a volunteer, and then was transferred to the Bavarian 3rd Infantry Regiment in 1913.

 Upon the start of First World War in 1914, Eicke participated in the Lorraine campaign, fighting at both the First Battle of Ypres in 1914 and the Second Battle of Ypres in 1915, and was with the 2nd Bavarian Foot Artillery Regiment at the Battle of Verdun in 1916.
 Eicke served as a clerk, an assistant paymaster, and a front-line infantryman, and for his bravery during the war was awarded the Iron Cross Second Class.
 Despite being decorated, Eicke spent most of the conflict behind the lines as a regimental paymaster.

 Late in 1914, Eicke's commander had approved his request to temporarily return home on leave to marry Bertha Schwebel of Ilmenau on 26 December 1914, with whom he had two children: a daughter, Irma, on 5 April 1916 and a son, Hermann, on 4 May 1920.

 Following the end of the First World War, Eicke remained as an army paymaster now in service of the Reichswehr of the Weimar Republic, until resigning from the position in 1919.
 Eicke began studying at a technical school in Ilmenau, but was forced to drop out shortly due to a lack of funds.
-From 1920, Eicke pursued a career as a police officer working for two different departments, initially worked as an informant and later as a regular policeman.
+From 1920, Eicke pursued a career as a police officer working for two different departments, initially as an informant and later as a regular policeman.
 Eicke's police career was ended in 1923 due to his open hatred for the Weimar Republic and his repeated participation in violent political demonstrations.
 He found work in 1923 at IG Farben in Ludwigshafen and remained there as a "security officer" until 1932.